jackjocross/til/README.md

         }
     });
 * defaultProps: Allow you to declare default values for your component properties in case none are passed in.
+* Reselect: A library that can be used with React in order to create memoized functions that can be used to create derived data.
+This can increase the performance of your React application by preventing unnecessary rerenders and only performing expensive calculations when the state has actually changed.

 #Immutable
 * fromJS: Deeply creates an immutable object.